Messing With Bigfoot

 “It’s like training to be a mailman,” Linas grumbled.

 The last night of camp started after the campfire and lights out.
 A half hour later we snuck out of our sleeping bags, out of the campsite, and to the grove of crabapple trees on the other side of the girl’s side.
-There were plenty of last year’s old hard two-inch crabapples littering the ground that squirrels hadn’t gotten, and we filled our pockets with them.
-When we got close to the girl’s tents, we unleashed our barrage of missiles.
+There were plenty of last year’s old crabapples littering the ground that squirrels hadn’t gotten.
+We filled our pockets with them.
+When we got close to the girl’s tents we unleashed our barrage of missiles.
 They thunked the canvas and the girls woke up screaming.
 The next second, though, they were screaming mad.
 As soon as we were out of ammo, they rushed from their tents, led by the irate Milda, followed by the captivating Ruta, picked up the sour fruits, and started throwing them at us.
 We scattered and they ran after us, pelting us, but stopped when they ran out of fireworks.

 We knew he was going to be hard to find in the dark even though he was probably nine feet tall.
 He was covered head-to-toe in swarthy hair.
 We were hoping to find footprints, which had to be enormous.
 We tramped around for hours looking for him, but all we found was a skunk, who raised his tail before we backed off, and two racoons on their hind legs, peering at us from behind their masks.